 The water shall be free from any contaminants that could adversely affect the plants’ survival and growth.
 The Contractor shall not apply fertilizer to any planter, landscaped centre median or planting bed without the prior written permission of the Region.

 The Contractor is responsible for obtaining its own source of water.

-Manual Irrigation of Tree Grate Planters

-The Contractor shall apply 750 litres of water to each tree grate planter, using the manual irrigation system connector located in the tree grate.
-Watering shall be completed each month May to September for a total of 5 manual waterings.

-The water shall be free from any contaminants that could adversely affect the trees’ survival and growth.
-The Contractor shall not apply fertilizer to any tree without the prior written permission of the Region.

 END OF SECTION